-If you’re a big fan of HGTV’s Fixer Upper, you probably dream of having Chip and Joanna Gaines take you house-hunting and deck out your dream home in shiplap and farmhouse furnishings.
-It might seem like that’s just a fantasy.
-But if you’re willing to follow all the rules and agree to all the terms (and believe us, it’s a hefty list), you could actually get cast on Fixer Upper and meet Chip and Jo in real life!
+If you’re a fan of HGTV’s Fixer Upper, you probably dream of Chip and Joanna Gaines decorating your dream home.
+It may seem like a fantasy, but if you’re willing to agree to the terms, you could actually get cast on Fixer Upper and meet Chip and Jo in real life!

 1. You have to buy a home within a 40-mile radius of Waco

-Anybody who’s watched more than a few episodes of Fixer Upper has probably noticed that Chip and Joanna don’t stray too far from Waco, Texas.
-So anybody who wants to get cast on the show has to buy, or plan to buy, a home within a 40-mile radius of the city, according to a casting call from High Noon Entertainment.
+Anybody who’s watched more than a few episodes of Fixer Upper has probably noticed Chip and Joanna don’t stray too far from Waco, Texas.
+So, if you want to get cast, you need to buy, or plan to buy, a home within a 40-mile radius of the city, according to High Noon Entertainment’s casting call.
 Fortunately, there are plenty of neighborhoods and suburbs to choose among.
-So if you like the area, you’ll likely be able to find a neighborhood that’s right for you.
+So if you like the area, you’ll likely find a neighborhood that’s right for you.

 2. You have to be ‘outgoing, energetic, and fun’

 High Noon Entertainment’s casting call says potential Fixer Upper stars need to be “outgoing, energetic, and fun!”
 (Or at least able to seem that way on camera!)
 The most fun homeowners on Fixer Upper are those who keep up with Chip and Joanna, including Chip’s notorious sense of humor.
 If that sounds like you, you could be a great fit for the show!